d-w-moore/python-irodsclient/README.md

 <iRODSMeta 13186 key2 value5 units2>
 ```

-But for our present example the same is not true in the case of "key1", since
+But for our present example, the same is not true in the case of "key1", since
-we've left several AVUs under that name.
+we have now left several AVUs under that name.

 ```python
 >>> print(obj.metadata.get_one('key1'))